MSharbaf/CoMPers/CollaborationServer/README.md

 ## Runnig
   * Execute the Java main class: `CollaborationServer.src.main.java.app`
   * After that you are able to open the CoMPers dashoboard with your browser at localhost:7000.
+    - Use following information to login as Admin:
+	   User: Admin
+	   Password: password